 - Multiple copies of the same data

-What are the Risks & Threats from Dark Data?
+What are the Risks & Threats of Dark Data?

 The existence of dark data in storage systems poses several challenges to businesses.
 Therefore, understanding them can be the key to formulating policies to safeguard against the risks arising from the said challenges:

-Data centers require a lot of energy to store data.
-IEA (International Energy Agency) estimates put requirement of data centers at 1% of the global electricity output and is expected to rise to 1/5 of the world’s power supply by 2025.
+Environmental Risk: Data centers require a lot of energy to store data.
+IEA (International Energy Agency) estimates put the requirement of data centers at 1% of the global electricity output and are expected to rise to 1/5 of the world’s power supply by 2025.
 Dark data takes up lots of storage and significantly contributes to worldwide carbon emissions adding to global warming.

 Businesses don’t have the technology, understanding, and resources to unravel value from dark data, so they should undertake steps to ensure that this data is destroyed promptly before it converts the above risks into reality.